netgen-layouts/layouts-docs/reference/events.rst

 **Event class**: ``Netgen\BlockManager\Event\CollectViewParametersEvent``

-This event will be dispatched when the view of a value object is being rendered.
+This event will be dispatched when the view of a value is being rendered.
 It can be used to inject custom variables into the view **before** the view is sent to Twig for rendering.

 The example for injecting a variable into the view is the same as with ``build_view`` event.